FDA approves Gilead's remdesivir as first COVID-19 treatment

 CLICK HERE TO GET THE FOX BUSINESS APP

-According to the FDA, Remdesivir will be used on patients who are 12 years and older and should "only be administered in a hospital or in a healthcare setting capable of providing acute care comparable to inpatient hospital care."
+According to the FDA, remdesivir will be used on patients who are 12 years and older and should "only be administered in a hospital or in a healthcare setting capable of providing acute care comparable to inpatient hospital care."

-The drug, sold under the brand name Veklury, has previously been used under emergency use authorization given to Gilead in May.
+The drug, sold under the brand name Veklury, has previously been allowed under emergency use authorization given to Gilead in May.

 |Ticker